 Ground truth.
-"Ban death penalty"
+"Ban death penalty."

 Generated text.
-"We should ban the death penalty forever"
+"We should ban the death penalty forever."

 - Two types of NLG evaluation (details below) - Automatic.
-All main metrics quantify word overlap between ground-truth and generated text in some way.
+Quantify similarity between ground-truth text and generated text based on their words or embeddings.

 Other, partly more task-specific metrics have been proposed, but are not used often (due to comparability).